 Care at Home

 We understand the importance of proper palliative care and the importance of being at home during this time.
-It is a familiar and comfortable setting for the patient, their caregivers and family within which we, at the Hospice Palliative Care Society of Cape Breton County, work closely with the Palliative Care Service and volunteers to support you and your family.
+It is a familiar and comfortable setting for the patient, their caregivers and family within which we, at the Hospice Palliative Care Society of Cape Breton County, work closely with the Palliative Care Service and volunteers to support them.

-The Society can provide access to programs, made possible by our generous donors, that address the personalized and customized needs of each patient, their caregiver, and family.
+The Society can provide program support, upon receipt of a request from the Palliative Care Service, that addresses the personalized and customized needs of patients referred for palliative care, their caregiver, and family.

 Long-Term Care